The Bankrate promise

 - Storage: Your RV needs to be parked somewhere when you aren’t using it.
 This can mean an extra monthly cost if you don’t have room to store it where you live.

 Advantages and disadvantages of renting an RV

 Renting an RV can be a great option if you don’t want the hassle of purchasing one.
-However, you will miss out on making your RV feel like home and adding personal touches if you decide to rent.
+However, you will miss making your RV feel like home and adding personal touches if you decide to rent.

 - Flexibility: If you own your RV, you always have to end up back at home, but when you rent, you may be able to drop it off somewhere different than where you picked it up.
-So if you want to fly somewhere and then drive an RV home, you can easily do it.

 - Low cost: The initial cost of buying an RV is quite high.
 If you just want to use an RV a few times a year or even try it out just one time, renting is much cheaper.